Skip to main content

 Newborn puppies typically nurse from their mom about every two hours.
 As they grow older, the time between nursing increases, and by four or five weeks — or even as early as three — Mom starts weaning her puppies.
 You’ll have to step in to make up the difference and start introducing some puppy chow “gruel” mixtures to help them transition from milk to solid foods.

 How often should you feed a newborn puppy?
-It depends on their age.
+It depends on their age

 When Mom’s milk supply isn’t adequate to support the healthy growth of her puppies, VCA veterinary experts recommend supplemental feedings one to six times per day.
-Newborn orphaned puppies who are less than two weeks old should be fed every three to four hours, while 2- to 4-week-old puppies will do well being fed every six to eight hours.
+Newborn orphaned puppies who are less than 2 weeks old should be fed every three to four hours, while 2- to 4-week-old puppies will do well being fed every six to eight hours.
 Don’t forget — feedings need to be equally spaced over the span of 24 hours.

 What to feed newborn puppies without their mom’s support

 Veterinarians say that the best replacement milk for puppies is commercial puppy milk formula.
-Best Friends Animal Society recommends the Esbliac puppy milk replacer when feeding orphaned puppies or those who need extra support.
+Best Friends Animal Society recommends the Esbilac puppy milk replacer when feeding orphaned puppies or those who need extra support.
 Experts say that any puppy milk replacer should contain optimal levels of omega-3 fatty acid and DHA (docosahexaenoic acid), a nutrient that is important for the development of their brains and eyes.
-Containers will come with feeding instructions — follow these carefully.
-Just as with newborn babies, the milk can be tested on your forearm before feeding.
-You want it about the same temperature as your skin or only slightly warmer.
-Otherwise, they’ll burn their little tongues trying to slurp it down.
+Containers will come with feeding instructions, so be sure to follow these carefully.

 How to bottle-feed a newborn puppy